-Essential functions are the physical, intellectual and behavioral requirements of the program that a student must be able to master in order to successfully participate in the CLS program and become employable.
+Essential functions are the physical, intellectual and behavioral requirements of the program that a student must be able to master in order to successfully participate in the Molecular Diagnostic Science (MDS) graduate program and become employable.
 Examples of the program’s essential functions are provided below.
-In compliance with the National Accrediting Agency for Clinical Laboratory Science (NAACLS), the CLS program makes these essential functions available to prospective students and the public.
-Prospective students who are not sure that they will able to perform these essential functions should consult with the CLS admissions chair for further information and to discuss individual situations.
+In compliance with the National Accrediting Agency for Clinical Laboratory Science (NAACLS), the UNC-Chapel Hill Division of CLS makes these essential functions available to prospective students and the public.
+Prospective students who are not sure that they will able to perform these essential functions should consult with the MDS admissions chair for further information and to discuss individual situations.

-A student in the CLS program must possess sufficient visual skills to perform and interpret laboratory assays and receive non-verbal communication appropriately.
+A student in the MDS graduate program must possess sufficient visual skills to perform and interpret laboratory assays and receive non-verbal communication appropriately.
 Examples of visual skills include the ability to:

 - read calibration lines on pipettes and laboratory instruments that are one millimeter apart.